getsentry/sentry-docs/src/_includes/common/errors-context.md

 Users consist of a few critical pieces of information that construct a unique identity in Sentry.
 Each of these is optional, but one **must** be present for the Sentry SDK to capture the user:

-`id`
+id

-Your internal identifier for the user.
+: Your internal identifier for the user.

-`username`
+username

-The username.
+: The username.
 Typically used as a better label than the internal id.

-`email`
+email

-An alternative (or addition) to the username.
+: An alternative (or addition) to the username.
 Sentry is aware of email addresses and can display things such as Gravatars and unlock messaging capabilities.

-`ip_address`
+ip_address

-The user's IP address.
+: The user's IP address.
 If the user is unauthenticated, Sentry uses the IP address as a unique identifier for the user.
 Sentry will attempt to pull this from the HTTP request data, if available.

 To capture a user: